QuokkaStake/cosmos-transactions-bot/README.md

 ## How can I configure it?

-All configuration is done with a `.toml` file, which is passed to an app through a `--config` flag.
+All configuration is done with a `.yml` file, which is passed to an app through a `--config` flag.
-See `config.example.toml` for reference.
+See `config.example.yml` for reference.

 ### Chains, subscriptions, chain subscriptions and reporters